backstage/community-plugins/CONTRIBUTING.md

 git clone https://github.com/backstage/community-plugins.git
 ```

 2. Identify the plugin(s) you wish to migrate.
-If you're migrating multiple plugins, is recommended to group the migration of these by workspace.
+If you're migrating multiple plugins, it's recommended to group the migration of these by workspace.

 3. Within the `backstage/community-plugins` repository create a new branch for your changes: